kbingman/paperclipped/README.md

 ###Migrating from the page_attachments extension

-If you're moving from page_attachments to paperclipped, here's how to migrate smoothly;
+If you're moving from page_attachments to paperclipped, here's how to migrate smoothly:

 First, remove or disable the page_attachments extension, and install the paperclipped extension.
 For example: